ikay4/mentalgames-repo/gamesummary.md

 # Mentality Summary

-The player is a tank, and starts the game with three lifes and three action points.
+The player is a tank(?), and starts the game with three lifes and three action points.

 HEARTS:
     This is pretty straight-forward, if you get shot by a tank, you lose a heart.
 Lose three hearts,